 These geologic maps contain information vital for society.
 They are like blueprints of the earth.
 I believe we are the first state to accomplishment this goal.

+The banner hanging on our wall that we unveil today for the public is a composite of all the 25 individual maps.
 This banner is a symbol of what has been created.
 It is data-intensive to the extreme and just getting it plotted onto vinyl material took a huge effort.

 There are a few amazing facts from this map that only a computer could calculate.
 There are three billion, billion with a B, feet of lines represented on this map.
 These lines were acquired by geologists, walking across all parts of Kentucky to collect this data in the field.
 Three billion feet is equal to 579,000 miles or 23 trips around the earth, that’s a lot of mapping and a lot walking.